Getting Started

 Important Note on Units: One stop of exposure equals 0.30 log-H units.
 However, the density change per stop depends on your film's gradient (CI or Gamma).
 You cannot assume a fixed density-to-stop relationship.

-Effective ISO
+Effective ISO (EI - Exposure Index)

 Available in: Full Mode and Zone V Quick Mode